Colonial-era Spinning Demo

 Being a woman living in the 18-19th century America wasn't an easy life.
 There were no stores right around the corner to purchase their regular everyday necessities.
 The women raised families, crops, sheep, goats and planted flax and cotton to make their family was provided for.
 The sheep and goats were for food and also, just as importantly, clothing.
 Flax and cotton were also used for profit and for making clothing.

-Sandra Jusak has been a living historian for 20 years and a spinner for over 25 years.
+Sandra Jusak has been a living historian for over 20 years and a spinner for over 25 years.
 She will be preparing and spinning fiber into yarn, along with a little bit of history to help you and your family understand what life was like in the forming of our nation.